RMFogle/kitch-app/README.md

 To build a MERN fullstack app that looks and functions like a utility app that's marketable.

 ## Why?
-App fatigue pleagues certain management positions.
-Having formerly worked as a cook for a catering company and assisted with budgets and food inventory, we used multiple apps which caused miscomunication and delays.
+App fatigue plagues certain management positions.
+Having formerly worked as a cook for a catering company and assisted with budgets and food inventory, we used multiple apps which caused miscommunication and delays.
 I wanted to make an app that serves as a one app solution to managing a catering company.

 ## Built with:
 - React.js